Donate during COVID-19

 Fellows have access to a full range of inpatient, outpatient, clinical and research laboratory facilities.
 The Naimi Fellowship Room, along with recently renovated Levine and Criscitiello Conference Rooms, provide centrally-located, dedicated workspace that is equipped with state-of-the-art educational resources.
 Fellows have access to a complete medical library through the Tufts University School of Medicine, as well as numerous on-line educational tools.

 Our trainees spend the majority of their time at Tufts Medical Center.
-To complement this training, fellows spend time at Lawrence Memorial Hospital (Medford, MA) and MetroWest Medical Center (Framingham, MA).
+To complement this training, fellows spend time at MelroseWakefield Hospital (Melrose, MA) and MetroWest Medical Center (Framingham, MA).
 During these rotations, fellows gain experience in consultative cardiology, critical care cardiology, non-invasive imaging and cardiac rehabilitation.
 Dedicated interventional and electrophysiology laboratory exposure is also provided to fellows during their community cardiology rotations.
-Teaching and supervision is performed by academically-trained and affiliated cardiologists, many of whom are former Tufts MC fellows.
+Teaching and supervision is performed by academically-trained and affiliated cardiologists, many of whom are trained at Tufts MC.